JetBrains/lincheck/docs/topics/introduction.md

    |                      |   thread is finished                                       |
    ```

-   According to the trace, the following events occur:
+   According to the trace, the following events have occurred:

-   **T2:** The second thread starts the `inc()` operation, reading the current counter value (`value.READ: 0`) and pausing.
+   * **T2**: The second thread starts the `inc()` operation, reading the current counter value (`value.READ: 0`) and pausing.

-   **T1:** The first thread executes `inc()`, which returns `1`, and finishes.
+   * **T1**: The first thread executes `inc()`, which returns `1`, and finishes.

-   **T2:** The second thread resumes and increments the previously obtained counter value, incorrectly updating the counter to `1`.
+   * **T2**: The second thread resumes and increments the previously obtained counter value, incorrectly updating the
+   counter to `1`.

 > Get the full code [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/BasicCounterTest.kt).
 >
 {type="note"}

-## Find the bug in the Java standard library
+## Test the Java standard library

-Let's now find a bug in the standard Java's `ConcurrentLinkedDeque` collection.
+Let's now find a bug in the standard Java's `ConcurrentLinkedDeque` class.
-The Lincheck test below finds a race between removing and adding an element to the head of deque.
+The Lincheck test below finds a race between removing and adding an element to the head of the deque:

 ```kotln
 import org.jetbrains.kotlinx.lincheck.*